greedalbadi/rabbit-shell/README.md

 ```bash
 rsb --help
 ```
-print available arguments with a tiny explain.
+print available arguments with a tiny explain or just rsb.

 ## Run server and start listening.